brandleesee/ePSXe64Ubuntu/README.md

 libsdl-ttf2.0-0 will be installed.

-All downloaded *.zip files are removed once set-up is complete.
+All downloaded compressed files are removed once set-up is complete.

 ## More plugins